DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers.md

 ## Where to manage ECT training data

-Lead providers must use the [‘Register early career teachers’ API](add link) to submit and update data about:
+Lead providers must use the [‘Register early career teachers’ API](relative URL + /api) to submit and update data about:

 * early career teachers
 * mentors
 * training schedules
 * programme declarations
 * participant deferrals, withdrawals and reinstatements
+* creating and updating partnerships

 This data enables: